Fishing for Souls: Provenance

 This painting has been considered a highlight of the collection since it was bought in 1808 and has been included in all Highlights of the Rijksmuseum catalogs.
-It was appropriated for the national art collection in September 1798 during the French occupation for the National Kunst Galerie in the Hague, from the collections of Prince Willem V. This appropriation was a tactical move to secure certain works from being abducted by the French to Paris, which had happened with the larger part of Prince Willem's gallery in 1795 after the prince fled to England.
+It was appropriated for the national art collection in September 1798 during the French occupation for the National Kunst Galerie in the Hague, from the collections of William V, Prince of Orange.
+This appropriation was a tactical move to secure certain works from being abducted by the French to Paris, which had happened with the larger part of the Prince William V Gallery in 1795 after the Prince fled to England.
 Fishing for Souls has remained in the national collection ever since.